syo00/ReactiveLinqToObservableCollection/README.md

 Reactive ObservableCollection Mapper
 ====================================
-This library provides quite easy way to convert a ObservableCollection/ReadOnlyObservableCollection into new ReadOnlyObservableCollection by using LINQ to Objects and Reactive Extensions style methods.
+This library provides quite easy way to **convert a ObservableCollection/ReadOnlyObservableCollection into new ReadOnlyObservableCollection by using LINQ to Objects and Reactive Extensions style methods**.

 This library is portable.
 Targets are:
 * .NET Framework 4.5